connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 {% endcapture %}
 {% include section-title.html title=title align="left" %}

+{% capture body %}
+{% capture text %}
 **We want communities to have a powerful say in decisions about data and AI** so that it is used to create a just, equitable and sustainable world.
+{% endcapture %}
+{% include annual-report/point.html text=text markdownify=true %}
+{% endcapture %}
+{% include section.html content=body %}

 {% capture title %}
 ## Our mission
 {% endcapture %}
 {% include section-title.html title=title align="left" %}

+{% capture body %}
+{% capture text %}
 **We campaign to put community at the centre of data narratives, practices and policies** by advocating for collective and open data governance.

 We have three main strategic **goals** arising from our [theory of change](https://docs.google.com/document/d/1uI500_Qsu3NK-8zIpm2GML0LKJPA6vpMZDbJbjZm1kE/edit).

 * **Change data narratives:** we develop compelling narratives of collective data governance, placing stories in the media and other key venues that influence communities and decision makers.
 * **Change governance practices:** we surface and share examples of collective and participatory governance, convene a community of practitioners who lead and support collective data governance activities, and work alongside diverse communities to help define how data governance should work for them.
 * **Change public policies:** we provide evidence-based public policy recommendations and language to create an environment for collective and participatory data governance.

 These goals are enabled by a **strong community** and an **effective organisation**.
+{% endcapture %}
+{% include annual-report/point.html text=text markdownify=true %}
+{% endcapture %}
+{% include section.html content=body %}

+{% capture body %}
-{% capture title %}
+{% capture text %}
 ## Responding to the AI Safety Summit
-{% endcapture %}
-{% include section-title.html title=title align="left" %}

 In November 2023, the UK Government hosted the first [AI Safety Summit](https://www.gov.uk/government/publications/ai-safety-summit-introduction).
 This was an opportunity to deliver on our mission at a national and international level.